kctezcan/sampling/README.md

 # Sampling possible reconstructions of undersampled acquisitions in MR imaging
 by Kerem C. Tezcan, Neerav Karani, Christian F. Baumgartner and Ender Konukoglu

 All authors are with the Computer Vision Lab, ETH Zürich, Switzerland.
-CFB is also with the Machine Learning in Medical Image Analysis Group, University of Tübingen.
+CFB is mainly with the Machine Learning in Medical Image Analysis Group, University of Tübingen.

 ## Paper
 The main idea is to sampling multiple reconstructions instead of only reconstructing a single image for undersampled MR imaging.
 This way one can find multiple solutions to the ill-posed inverse problem and can characterize the uncertainty in the solutions as well.
 Notice that this is a different approach than obtaining model uncertainty by Bayesian networks/dropout or modeling aleatoric uncertainty by predicting errors with heteroscedastic models.

-The paper is under review.
-A preprint version can be found here: https://arxiv.org/abs/2010.00042.
+The paper is accepted to IEEE Transactions in Medical Imaging and the online version is here: https://ieeexplore.ieee.org/document/9709768.
+A preprint version with the appendix together can be found here: https://arxiv.org/abs/2010.00042.

+#### The Appendix to the paper
+As the IEEE TMI has a three page limit for the appendix, we publish it under this repo: https://github.com/kctezcan/sampling/blob/main/Appendix.pdf

 ## Results